An Overview Of Auto Accident Cases In The State Of New York

 Interviewer: Any other interesting case studies, where the odds are really against somebody yet you still were able to get them compensation?

 Ira Perlman: There are so many cases over the years.
-I had a case where a woman was boarding a transit bus and unfortunately, she slipped and fell getting out of the bus.
-It was raining out and the steps were wet but the edge of the step had worn away where there was no more rubber on one of the steps that one would have to walk over and along to disembark from the bus.
-She fell and she had a bad fracture and the bus company said, “Well, you have no proof and you don’t have pictures of the step, you have nothing”, and the bus driver had driven away after the accident.
+I had a case where a woman was boarding a transit bus and unfortunately, she slipped and fell down the front steps getting out of the bus.
+It was raining out and the steps were wet but the edge of the step had worn away where there was no more rubber and she slipped on the worn away step.
+She fell and she had a bad fracture and the bus company said, “Well, you have no proof and you don’t have pictures of the step and it was raining out- you have nothing”, and the bus driver had driven away after the accident.

 The Truth Eventually Comes Out and Justice is Bound to Prevail in These Cases

 There was no report filed but the jury listened to what she had to say and also listened to what she saw, what she heard, what she felt and it didn’t matter that we didn’t have objective proof to look at in the form of a picture of the actual step or even a report of the accident.
 Quite naturally, she was telling the truth and they believed her as opposed to the bus company which didn’t have various documentation that they should have had based on their procedure and protocol.
-So, there are times you just have to fight the fight and proceed with what you have knowing that the truth will come out eventually and justice will prevail, especially when somebody has nowhere else to turn and there is no other remedy other than going to court and seeking justice and getting your harms and losses covered.
+So, there are times you just have to fight the fight and proceed with what you have knowing that the truth will come out eventually and justice will prevail, especially when somebody has nowhere else to turn and there is no other remedy other than going to court and seeking justice.